brianhoangnhatnguyen/web_development/README.md

 * Class/ID Selectors - use "." for classes and "#" for ids. (.exampleclass{property goes inside here}) or (#exampleid{property goes inside here})

+## Git Bash:

+* If the text is *red*, git add .

+* If the text is *green*, git commit -m "example message".

+* If the text is *yellow*, git pull (also run it when making a new repository to merge the changes from both GitHub and local repository).

+* If the text is *white*, git push.

+## Bootstrap 5:

+* Warning - yellow.

+* Secondary - grey.

+* Primary - blue.

+* Success - green.

+* Light - white.

+* Dark - black.

+* Info - cyan.

+* Danger - red.

+* Carousel - sliding images.

+* Navbar - a navbar, but with Bootstrap.

+* Card - a box with an image, then the description, and finally the button.